 The Referral specialist or Facility may only perform the services specified on the authorization.
-The specialist or Facility providing the referred service should report the approriate clinical information to the referring PCP.
-The PCP or specialist will need to authorize any additional services.
+The specialist or Facility providing the referred service should report the appropriate clinical information to the referring PCP.
+The PCP or specialist will need to send a referral for any additional services.

-If the specialist decides the Member needs additional services, or services from another specialist, it becomes the responsibility of the referring specialist to submit the the authorization for additional services.
+If the specialist decides the Member needs additional services, or services from another specialist, it becomes the responsibility of the referring specialist to submit the referral for additional services or refer member back to PCP.